-If loans are made by the Government on terms equivalent to those that the borrower could obtain in the marketplace then these loans would be treated as commercial loans.
+Commercial loans are loans made by the Government on terms equivalent to those that a borrower could obtain in the marketplace.

-Such loans will typically have an overall positive impact on the underlying cash balance and fiscal balance as any PDI costs (or interest earnings foregone) would be less than the interest repayments.
-Net Debt is not affected by the Government's provision of a Commercial Loan as the debt incurred from providing the loan is offset by the increase in financial assets.
+Commercial loans will typically have an overall positive impact on the underlying cash balance and fiscal balance as any PDI costs (or interest earnings foregone) would be less than the interest repayments.
+Net debt is not affected by the Government's provision of a commercial loan as the debt incurred from providing the loan is offset by the increase in financial assets.

-As the loan is a financial asset transaction, the direct effect on the level of PDI will be costed with the proposal.
-The second round effects of such loans on public debt interest rates as a result of increasing risk on the Commonwealth's balance sheet would not normally be costed.
+As commercial loans are a financial asset transaction, the direct effect on the level of PDI will be costed with the proposal.
+The second-round effects of these loans on PDI rates as a result of increasing risk on the Commonwealth's balance sheet would not normally be costed.